 A guarantor agrees to cover you financially without assuming any other responsibilities.
 It’s still a legally binding relationship, however, and shouldn’t be entered into lightly since it’s difficult to dissolve.
 A cosigner also agrees to pay your bills in the event you can’t, but they may have a little more input in decisions made or be able to receive some of the benefits of the policy or loan.
 An example of a cosigner on an auto insurance policy might be a parent, spouse, or even older sibling who may want to drive the car every once in a while.
 Although there’s more of a legal separation between a cosigner and a guarantor, ultimately, their responsibilities are the same.

 An insurance guarantor legally agrees to come to your rescue in the event you can’t pay your insurance bill.
 Given the extremely risky nature of this legally binding relationship, a guarantor tends to be someone close to the policyholder, such as a parent, child, or spouse.
 Both parties should carefully and candidly evaluate each other’s financial situation before agreeing to enter this type of relationship, as well as discuss how their overall relationship might be altered in the event that the guarantor is ever called to perform their role to avoid wrecking both parties’ financial statuses.

-See also: Does Co-Signing a Mortgage Affect a First Time Home Buyer?
-Everything You Need to Know!
+- Does Co-Signing a Mortgage Affect a First Time Home Buyer?

 Featured Image Credit: Jumpstory